The mission of Now Hear This is to raise the awareness, understanding,

 One type of supplemental technology is an assistive listening system - an ALS.
 ALSs are required by the Americans with Disabilities Act to be provided in most public gathering places served by a public address system.
 This website focuses on Auracast™, an emerging Bluetooth® technology that some feel will replace older types of systems over the next decade, but it also serves as a clearinghouse for news and other information on ALS availability, and the various technologies used by assistive listening systems.

 There are hundreds of performing arts halls that have ALSs, and thousands of places of worship that offer them, but they often have very little use according to a recent survey on the matter.
+They are identified by this blue international sign.
+If it contains the letter "T", the ALS is a hearing loop.
+Without the "T", it is one of the other technologies.
 If you have found this website and are reading this piece, you have taken a giant step in addressing your possible hearing loss and the negative impact it can have on your quality of life.
 It may encourage you to have a hearing test, and also to try using an ALS when one is available.
 That is the purpose of this website.

 Stephen O. Frazier